OVERVIEW

 - Why have you chosen this site?

 No. Solar modules do not leach chemicals and there will be no underground hazardous materials, nor will our project emit dangerous or heat capturing fumes.
-Voltarix is committed to protect the high quality agricultural lands, environment and the communities we build in.
-Visit Impact Management to learn more. - What will be done to prevent the potential for weeds to contaminate adjacent farmland?
+Voltarix is committed to protect the environment and the communities we build in.

 -